Lupe Fiasco

 In addition to music, Fiasco has pursued other business ventures, including fashion.
-He runs two clothing lines, Righteous Kung-Fu and Trilly & Truly; he has designed sneakers for Reebok.
-He has been involved with charitable activities, including the Summit on the Summit expedition, and in 2010 he recorded a benefit single for victims of the 2010 Haiti earthquake.
+He runs two clothing lines—Righteous Kung-Fu and Trilly & Truly—and has designed footwear for Reebok.
+He has been involved with charitable endeavors, including the Summit on the Summit expedition, and in 2010, he recorded a benefit single for victims of the 2010 Haiti earthquake.
+In 2025, he joined Johns Hopkins University as a Distinguished Visiting Professor for the school's Bachelor of Music degree program.
 Fiasco is also noted for his anti-establishment views, which he has expressed in both interviews and his music.